Provider Disputes or Appeals

 CareSource will decide whether to expedite an appeal within 24 hours.
 We will make reasonable efforts to provide prompt verbal notification to the member of the decision to expedite or not expedite the appeal; the attempt will be made by phone.
 If the member is in a facility, their appeal must go through the Quality Improvement Organization (QIO), Livanta.
 The provider or facility will be notified on the same business day of the decision.

-Expedited appeals will be resolved and verbal notification will be made within 72 hours of receipt of the appeal or as expeditiously as the medical condition requires unless the resolution time frame is extended.
+Expedited appeals will be resolved, and verbal notification will be made within 72 hours of receipt of the appeal or as expeditiously as the medical condition requires unless the resolution time frame is extended.
 CareSource will send written notification to both the provider and the member on the same business day of the decision.

 Denied Expedited Appeals

-If CareSource decides not to expedite the clinical appeal, we will send written notification within two calendar days of receipt of the appeal to both the member and the provider.
+If CareSource decides not to expedite the clinical appeal, we will send written notification within three calendar days of receipt of the appeal to both the member and the provider.
 This notification will include the determination to process the appeal as a standard appeal and any additional appeal rights the member may have related to our decision.
 The appeal will be resolved within 30 calendar days from the date the appeal was received and follow the standard CareSource appeal process.

 Extending an Appeal

 Members may verbally request that CareSource extend the time frame to resolve any medically necessity appeal request up to 14 days.
 CareSource may also request an extension.
-CareSource must submit documentation that the extension is in the member’s best interest to the Ohio Department of Medicaid (ODM) for prior approval.